Jack Albertson: Television

-Personal life and death
+Personal life

 He resided for many years in West Hollywood, California.
 In 1978, he was diagnosed with colorectal cancer, but kept this information private and continued to act.
 Two of his last roles were in the television movies, My Body, My Child (1982) and Grandpa, Will You Run with Me?
 (1983), both filmed in 1981 and released posthumously.
 His final theatrical role was as the hunter, Amos Slade, in Disney's 24th animated feature, The Fox and the Hound, originally released in the summer of 1981, four months before his death.

-He and his wife, June, had a daughter, Maura Dhu.
+He and his wife, June, had one daughter, Maura Dhu, who is married to actor Wes Studi.

+Death

 On the morning of November 25, 1981, Albertson died at his Los Angeles home in the Hollywood Hills at the age of 74 from colon cancer.
-He and his elder sister, Bewitched actress Mabel Albertson (who died ten months later from Alzheimer's disease), were cremated and their ashes were scattered in the Pacific Ocean.
+He and his elder sister, Bewitched actress Mabel Albertson (who died 10 months later from Alzheimer's disease), were cremated and their ashes were scattered in the Pacific Ocean.